Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/0EbGXnO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 9b.
 On the deployment configuration page select “Add a new forest”, then create a root domain name, it will be mydomain.com, click next on Domain Controller options and create a DSRM(Directory Services Restore Mode) password!
-Click next, on DNS options, click next and click next on additional notes.
-Click next on review and click next on prerequisites, click next on install!
+Click next, on DNS options click next and click next on additional notes.
+Click next on review and click next on prerequisites, click next on install.
+(The forest is highest organizational structure within AD.
+The forest is made up of domain trees, which are made up of domains, which are made up of objects.
+Anything within this forest has similar configurations and will inherently trust eachother.)
 </p>
 <br />
  </p>